mgiulio/helmut/readme.md

 ## Usage

-The script revolves around the idea of a *photo session* JavaScript object which describes what to shoot and in which way.
+The script revolves around the idea of a *photo session* JavaScript object that describes what to shoot and in which way.

 Let's say we are developing a portfolio site, and that we want to 'portrait' a bunch of its pages to inspect how they look when displayed on a variety of browser viewport sizes.

-We create a JSON file called `photo-session.json` in the location where we want the screenshots to be saved in.
+We create a JSON file called `photo-session.json` in the location where the screenshots must be saved.
 This file has a format like this:

 ```javascript
 {